S1bu/Almost-_all_on_objects/README.md

 # Almost-_all_on_objects
 Practise exercise for myself: 🫣
 =============================================================================
-1.Create an object and name it person and give it firstname ,lastname and age
+1.Create an object and name it person and give it firstname ,lastname and age keys and values

 2.display the key and the value